fmstacco/healthylife-organicshop/README.md

 # **Healthy Life Organic Shop - Project Portfolio 5**

 Healthy Life Organic Shop is an e-commerce fictional online store that sells a range of organic goods that are free from pesticides and GMO ingredients.
-The Organic Shop offers a carefully curated organic items from fresh produce to pantry essentials, cosmetics, and even cleaning supplies.
+The Organic Shop offers carefully curated organic items from fresh produce to pantry essentials, cosmetics, and even cleaning supplies.
 We have a blog that provides valuable insights and tips for maintaining a healthy lifestyle.

 This is a fictional website that was created for Portfolio Project 5 - Diploma in Full Stack Software Development at the Code Institute.